A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 In this section, we obtain a topological model of the Jones polynomial by defining $\Theta_J$ and proving Theorem \ref{t.main2}.
 To define $\Theta_J$, recall the Jones polynomial of an oriented link may be defined in terms of the Kauffman bracket (Definition \ref{d.jones}) of a diagram $D$ of the link with orientation forgotten:

-Since Lemma \ref{intgeneral} recovers $(q+ q^{-1})^{|\sigma|}$ as the intersection pairing $\ll ~,~ \gg_{\alpha^{\sigma}_{Q_J}}$ for each Kauffman state $\sigma$, it remains to give a geometric interpretation of the monomial $q^{\frac{-\sgn(\sigma)+3w(D)}{2}}$.
+Since Lemma \ref{intgeneral} recovers $(q+ q^{-1})^{|\sigma|}$ as the intersection pairing $\ll ~,~ \gg_{\alpha^{\sigma}_{J}}$ for each Kauffman state $\sigma$, it remains to give a geometric interpretation of the monomial $q^{\frac{-\sgn(\sigma)+3w(D)}{2}}$.

-Let $\mathcal{A}$ denote the set of $\alpha$-curves and let $\mathcal{B}$ denote the $\beta$-curves.
-At each crossing $x$, we distinguish a pair of the $\alpha$-curves by whether they give the oriented resolution or the non-oriented resolution.
-They are denoted by $\alpha_o(x)$ for the oriented resolution, $\alpha_{\hat{o}}(x)$ for the non-oriented resolution, respectively.
-Let $\sigma$ be a Kauffman state on a digram $D$ of $L$, we twist the alpha curves by $\sigma$ as follows.
+\begin{defn}[Twist of the $\alpha'$-curves] At each crossing $\chi$, we distinguish a pair of the $\alpha'$ curves by whether they give the oriented resolution or the non-oriented resolution.
+They are denoted by $\alpha_o(\chi)$ for the oriented resolution, $\alpha_{\hat{o}}(\chi)$ for the non-oriented resolution, respectively.
+Let $\sigma$ be a Kauffman state on a diagram $D$ of $L$, we twist the $\alpha'$ arcs by $\sigma$ as follows.

-\paragraph{\textbf{If $x$ is positive:}} If $\sigma$ chooses the $0$-resolution at the crossing, then replace by the twisted $\alpha_{o}$-arcs as indicated in Figure \ref{f.ct}.
-If $\sigma$ chooses the $1$-resolution, then replace by the $\alpha_{\hat{o}}$-arcs (without twisting). \paragraph{\textbf{If $x$ is negative:}} If $\sigma$ chooses the $1$-resolution at the crossing, then replace by the twisted $\alpha_{o}$-arcs as indicated in Figure \ref{f.ct}.
-If $\sigma$ chooses the $0$-resolution, then replace by the $\alpha_{\hat{o}}$-arcs (without twisting).
+\paragraph{\textbf{If $\chi$ is positive:}} If $\sigma$ chooses the $-$-resolution at the crossing, then replace by the twisted $\alpha_{o}$-arcs as indicated in Figure \ref{f.ct}.
+If $\sigma$ chooses the $+$-resolution, then replace by the $\alpha_{\hat{o}}$-arcs (without twisting). \paragraph{\textbf{If $\chi$ is negative:}} If $\sigma$ chooses the $+$-resolution at the crossing, then replace by the twisted $\alpha_{o}$-arcs as indicated in Figure \ref{f.ct}.
+If $\sigma$ chooses the $-$-resolution, then replace by the $\alpha_{\hat{o}}$-arcs (without twisting).

-We denote the set of curves resulting from this twisting by $D_\sigma(\alpha)$.
+\begin{defn}[Twisted curves $D_\sigma(\alpha)$] We denote the set of curves resulting from this twisting by $D_\sigma(\alpha)$.
+See Figure \ref{f.ct}.
+In the figure, a dashed red line is in the back, and a solid red line is in the front. \end{defn}